vincentcartillier/SLAIM/README.md

 cmake --build build --config RelWithDebInfo -j
 ```

 Note: I had to manully link GLEW in the CMakeLists.txt (L180).
-If you already have GLEW installed this shouldn't be need.
+If you already have GLEW installed this shouldn't be needed.
 Check the CMakeLists.txt from main repo for reference.

 ```
 [...(L180)]